sysprog21/rv32emu/docs/networking.md

 rv32emu provides a virtio-net device with platform-specific host networking backends.
 The currently supported backends are:

 - Linux : TAP and user-mode SLIRP
-- macOS : user-mode SLIRP
+- macOS : user-mode SLIRP and vmnet.framework
 - Emscripten : networking backends are disabled

-vmnet.framework support is not included yet.

 ## Backend overview